aliahmadomran/model-order-reduction-differentiation-method/README.md

 den = [1 33 437 3017 11870 27470 37492 28880 9600]; % Denominator coefficients
 ```

-Contribution
+Contribution<br>

 Feel free to contribute by submitting pull requests or reporting issues.
-Any improvements or suggestions are welcome!
+Any improvements or suggestions are welcome!<br>

-Contact
+Contact<br>

-For any questions or further information, contact:
+For any questions or further information, contact:<br>
-	•	Your Name: Ali Omran
+	•	Your Name: Ali Omran<br>
-	•	Email: ali_o@ee.iitr.ac.in OR aliomran810@gmail.com
+	•	Email: ali_o@ee.iitr.ac.in OR aliomran810@gmail.com<br>
-	•	GitHub: AliAhmadOmran
+	•	GitHub: AliAhmadOmran<br>